-confused by the lack of leader.
+confused by the lack of a sync leader.
 This is a major advantage.

-The three BASIC programs the advantage that they can easily be converted to disc by the user.
-I have been successful in doing conversions in just . few minutes.
-TELEWRITER. however. requires knowledge of machine extensive language programming before it can be converted.
+The three BASIC programs the advantage that they can easily be converted to disc by the user. have been successful in doing these conversions in just a few minutes. however, TELEWRITER. requires extensive knowledge of language programming before it can be converted.
 (The authors of TELEWRITER.
-TEXT EDITOR C.C. and WRITER are currently developing their own disc versions.
-1/0 is faster to disc. obviously.)
+TEXT EDITOR and C.C.
+WRITER are currently developing their own disc versions.
+1/0 is much faster to disc, obviously.)